huh445/Discord-Music-Bot/README.md

 ---

-## Notes & Recommendations

-- Make sure users invoking play commands are connected to a voice channel, or the bot will prompt them to join one first.
-- FFmpeg is critical; ensure your system has it installed and updated for smooth playback.
-- Local MP3 files and playlists need to be correctly placed with matching filenames and extensions.
-- The bot uses `yt-dlp` for robust YouTube extraction; updating it regularly avoids issues with YouTube changes.
-- The bot manages voice connections intelligently, reconnecting and cleaning up after playlists end.

----

 ## Contributing

 Contributions are welcome!
 Please keep code clean and comment where necessary.
 Feel free to submit pull requests for feature additions or bug fixes.